-If a hadronic interaction takes place within the Si-W ECAL volume, the start of the shower can be reconstructed with an accuracy of \pm 2 layers at an efficiency of at least 50% at 2 GeV and 87% at 10 GeV.
+If a hadronic interaction takes place within the Si-W ECAL volume, the start of the shower can be reconstructed with an accuracy of ± 2 layers at an efficiency of at least 50% at 2 GeV and 87% at 10 GeV.
+This interaction finding efficiency is found from simulated events.
 At the low beam energies studied here interactions are selected using not only the absolute energy increase in subsequent layers but also the relative energy increase.